We look forward to welcome you

 The result is light, romantic and charming – and we are not afraid to say that we have succeeded in creating a minimalist palatial atmosphere.

 We decided on screened-off tables, allowing guests to dine more privately while still sensing the company of others.
 The restaurant is therefore also ideal for small meetings.
-Our wine table is situated in Restaurant Ludwig.
 We are renowned for our wines and offer cellar remnants at very attractive prices.
 Wine connoisseurs can find exceptional wines at affordable prices and make a very good buy.

 Restaurant Pejsestuen has not always been a restaurant.
 The Danish word "pejsestue" means "living room with a fireplace".
 And this was originally a living room inviting you to calmness, relaxation and a brandy with your coffee.